 Climate change causes larger and more severe weather events, rising sea levels, and extinctions.

 Also see the following:

-Click the links below to search for print books.
+Click a link below to find all books on a subject.
 Note: this is a small selection of ways to describe this topic, so you may think of many more.

 You may have heard people say that there is no such thing as global warming because it is snowing.
 However, they are confusing weather and climate.

 Weather: short term local atmospheric conditions